vijaidjearam/blog/_posts/2022-08-30-Factory-reset-partition.md

 # For Restoring the disk with clonezilla backup
+## DELL
 ⚠️ Make sure in the BIOS : UEFI boot path security is set to Never.
 After complteing the restoration process set UEFI boot path security to Always ( which prompts user for bios password to enter clonezilla partition)

+## HP
+To lock the user from accessing Clonezilla partition.
+Go to Security Tab in the Bios -> Administration Authentication Policies ->  Enable option "Prompt for Admin authentication on F9(Boot Menu)"

 # Clone the disk using dd